Packers RB Jones (calf) is game-time decision vs. Texans

 Green Bay Packers running back Aaron Jones is a game-time decision for Sunday's contest against the Houston Texans after sustaining a calf strain in Thursday's practice.

-Jones said he is aiming to play in Houston and coach Matt LaFleur indicated a willingness to wait as long as possible to make a decision.
+Jones was listed as questionable on the injury report released Friday.
+He said he is aiming to play in Houston and coach Matt LaFleur indicated a willingness to wait as long as possible to make a decision.

 "We'll give him up to game time to see if he can do it or not," LaFleur said after Friday's practice.